 3. Sleep-Related Conditions

-• Central sleep apnea happens when the brain doesn’t efficiently send signals to the muscles that control breathing while you sleep.
+- Central sleep apnea: Unlike OSA, central sleep apnea occurs when the brain doesn’t send proper signals to the muscles that control breathing during sleep.

-• Snoring can actually impact the quality of sleep of the snorer!
-Loud snoring could wake up a senior and regularly disrupt their sleep.
+- Snoring: While often considered harmless, loud or chronic snoring can affect sleep quality — both for the snorer and their partner.
 About 1 in 4 individuals snore regularly, and the older we get, the more likely we are to snore.

 4. Incontinence

 Seniors with incontinence may also struggle with sleep.
-The urge to use the bathroom could keep them from falling asleep and could wake them up in the middle of the night, disrupting quality sleep time.
+The urge to use the bathroom could keep them from falling asleep.
+It may also wake them up in the middle of the night, disrupting quality sleep time.

 There could be several different reasons that a senior experiences incontinence, including medications, but the most common reason is simply age.
 As we get older, our muscles get weaker, making it harder to control the bladder and bowels.
 However, specific products can help manage incontinence in seniors, making it easier to get a good night’s sleep.